caricato-ku/.github/README.md

 # .github
-Group Description for Public display
+Group Description for Public display.
+Simply edit the profile/README.md to change the header displayed for the groups Github Organization page.